mrtajudeen/LeetcodeSQL/README.md

 # LeetcodeSQL
-This Reop holds the solutions and explanations to my solved leetcode sql questions.
+This Repo holds the solutions and explanations to my solved leetcode sql questions.